Robustness of Starobinsky inflation in a minimal two-field scalar-tensor completion: The origin of the model

 It is crucial to note that in most of the existing literature, the dominant quantum effects are assumed to come from \emph{matter} loops.
-In these cases, radiative corrections are generated by extra fields coupled to the scalaron.
+In these cases, radiative corrections arise from extra fields coupled to the scalaron.
 Examples include Higgs-like sectors, Yukawa couplings, or other reheating-motivated interactions~\cite{Ben-Dayan:2014isa,Ghilencea:2018rqg,Ellis:2025bzi}.
 In this work, we take a complementary approach.
-We consider only corrections induced by the gravity itself.
+We consider only corrections induced by gravity itself.
 More precisely, we treat general relativity as an effective field theory applicable below the Planck scale.
 We already computed the one-loop effective action generated by graviton fluctuations in the minimal microscopic model specified below~\cite{Latosh:2020jyq,Arbuzov:2020pgp}.
 This approach allows for more rigorous testing because it is more restrictive.
 Once the microscopic content of a model is fixed, the structure of the one-loop operators is fixed as well.
 It is then clear which corrections are present and which are absent.
 In this sense, our setup isolates the gravitational radiative effects, rather than parametrising quantum corrections through additional matter sectors or RG-improved potentials.

-Below, we follow the proposed methodology.
+Below, we follow this methodology.
 We fix a minimal microscopic scalar-tensor theory and treat it as an effective field theory applicable below the Planck scale.
-We recall the computation of the one-loop effective action generated by graviton fluctuations.
-We do not introduce any phenomenological corrections or corrections due to additional matter degrees of freedom.
-So it remains transparent which operators appear at the one-loop level and keeps the setup minimal, since we deliberately neglect the non-gravitational interactions of a scalar field.
-In the remainder of this section, we briefly outline the main steps of the calculation and state the resulting effective action calculated in~\cite{Latosh:2020jyq,Arbuzov:2020pgp} that will be used in the inflationary analysis.
+We recall the computation of the one-loop effective action generated by graviton fluctuations, without introducing phenomenological corrections or contributions from additional matter degrees of freedom.
+This restriction makes transparent which operators arise at one loop and keeps the setup minimal, since the non-gravitational interactions of the scalar field are deliberately neglected.
+In the remainder of this section, we briefly outline the calculation and state the effective action obtained in~\cite{Latosh:2020jyq,Arbuzov:2020pgp} that will be used in the inflationary analysis.

 The starting point of~\cite{Latosh:2020jyq,Arbuzov:2020pgp} was the microscopic action